 What is confidentiality?

 Licensed mental health professionals are required by law to keep the information that you share with them private.
-However, there are select cases when they are required to break confidentiality, such as if you are at risk of harming yourself or someone else or in some cases of abuse.
+However, there are cases where they are required to break confidentiality, such as if you are at risk of harming yourself or someone else or in some cases of abuse.
 When it comes to minors under 18 years old, therapists may also communicate with parents if it is in the best interest of the child.
-If you need your therapist to share information with another party, you can ask him or her to do so and sign a consent form.
+A therapist can also discuss your treatment with another healthcare provider if you have signed a consent form.

 It’s important that you feel comfortable openly speaking with your therapist.
-If you have any questions about confidentiality and what it entails, don’t hesitate to ask your provider directly.
-He or she will be able to explain, based on state law and ethics, what information is kept confidential and in what specific cases confidentiality can be broken.
+If you have any questions about confidentiality and what it entails, don’t hesitate to ask for more information.

 Different Types of Psychotherapy

 There are several different ways that a therapist might approach helping you.
-In fact, there are so many that they cannot all be listed here.
-Below are some of the most common approaches that a therapist might utilize.
+Some of the most common approaches include:

 Psychoanalysis and psychodynamic therapy focus on helping people change by identifying their unconscious thoughts and feelings.
 They also look at how the relationship between patient and therapist may resemble other relationships in a person’s life.
 By exploring this relationship, patients can learn about themselves and develop healthier behaviors with others.